gurunadhboyi/Cosmetic-Insights-Navigating-Cosmetics-Trends-and-Consumer-Insights-with-Tableau/Dashboard/readme.md

-THis is the dashboard of our project
+This is the dashboard of our project